trevorlawrence/threat-hunt-jadepuffer/README.md

 The activity mapped across multiple MITRE ATT&CK tactics, progressing from exploitation and execution through persistence, credential access, discovery, privilege escalation, and ultimately impact.
 The telemetry demonstrated that these techniques were not isolated events; they formed a connected attack sequence across the Flowforge estate.

 The strongest mappings were supported by host and network telemetry rather than inference from the public disclosure alone.
 Process lineage, network connections, audit events, and application logs provided independent evidence for the techniques observed during the investigation.

+## 10. Conclusion

+The investigation established a complete attack chain beginning with the exploitation of a publicly exposed Langflow instance.
+The attacker identified a vulnerable `/api/v1/validate/code` endpoint and used [CVE-2025-3248](https://www.cve.org/CVERecord?id=CVE-2025-3248]) to obtain Python code execution.
+From there, the activity progressed through command and control, persistence, credential access, internal discovery, privilege escalation, and ultimately database encryption and destruction.

+The investigation also demonstrated that the activity was not limited to a single compromised host.
+The attacker moved through the Flowforge estate, discovered internal services, accessed MinIO using default credentials, retrieved infrastructure credentials, targeted the Nacos service, created the `svc_maint` account, and ultimately reached the database containing business-critical information.

+A defining characteristic of the incident was the degree of automation demonstrated throughout the attack.
+The agent received a high-level objective and independently selected exploitation techniques, executed commands, adapted when its expected JSON response was returned as XML, and continued through discovery, credential access, privilege escalation, and impact without evidence of human intervention during the execution chain.
+The investigation therefore supports the conclusion that this was a human-tasked but autonomously executed attack.

+The investigation also demonstrated the value of correlating multiple telemetry sources rather than relying on individual alerts or indicators.
+Process lineage, network connections, agent telemetry, Syslog, audit events, and database activity each provided pieces of the attack chain.
+Together, they transformed isolated indicators of compromise into a coherent picture of an automated intrusion and provided sufficient evidence to map the observed behavior to multiple MITRE ATT&CK techniques.